1jour1vin

 Nose

-Rich and powerful with stewed red and black fruits, mild spices
+Rich and full-bodied, with notes of stewed red and black berries and mild spices

 Serve